sindrig/spoppy/README.md

 You will need libspotify, pyaudio or pyalsaaudio, and libffi-dev installed.

-You will either need to install :code:`pyaudio` or :code:`alsaaudio` by (pyaudio instructions [Here](https://people.csail.mit.edu/hubert/pyaudio/) and pyalsaaudio instructions [here](http://larsimmisch.github.io/pyalsaaudio/pyalsaaudio.html#installation)).
+You will either need to install `pyaudio` or `alsaaudio` by (pyaudio instructions [Here](https://people.csail.mit.edu/hubert/pyaudio/) and pyalsaaudio instructions [here](http://larsimmisch.github.io/pyalsaaudio/pyalsaaudio.html#installation)).

-Use your distribution's package manager for libffi-dev (f.x. :code:`apt-get install libffi-dev`).
+Use your distribution's package manager for libffi-dev (f.x. `apt-get install libffi-dev`).

 To install libspotify, see [Pyspotify installation](https://pyspotify.mopidy.com/en/latest/installation/#install-from-source).
 (It's also available in the `[AUR](https://aur.archlinux.org/packages/libspotify/).